top of page

 I work in a foreign country, in China, and I abide by the existing and burdensome rules of the regime.
 Some friends of mine left the country, they did not want to return.
 I was tempted to emigrate too, to make a new start.
 As I begin to think about how to take the next step, I wake up from a dream I had asked for in order to get an answer to the problem of the unconscious.

-In the dream, China symbolises above all my dissatisfaction with the theories of the unconscious, which is apparently supposed to shape our lives in an all-encompassing way and displaces the essence of consciousness.
+Interpretation: In the dream, China - a country with critical human rights - symbolises above all my dissatisfaction with the theories of the unconscious, which is apparently supposed to shape our lives in an all-encompassing way and displaces the essence of consciousness.
 Freud described the expression "the soul is the conscious" as a prejudice, since a large part of the soul is unconscious.
 The unconscious still dominates the theories of psychoanalysis today, but Freud's interpretations have been devalued by modern psychological science.

 Thanks to six years of study of an African ethnic group [2], I obtained an alternative interpretation of consciousness in connection with the unconscious, which overcomes the "Chinese" limitations beyond the depth psychological interpretations.
-Those who fill their lives with conscious symbolism are able to put up a barrier to the variety of mental stresses.
-However, errors in design also lead to misbehaviour and open up the dark side of consciousness.
+How can the significance of consciousness be understood?

 Gemeinschaft_edited.jpg